AlexGurianov/cellular-automaton-image-generator/README.md

 - copy
 - argparse

-They can also be installed with pip.
+They can also be installed using pip.

-Additionally you will need to install either [ffmpeg](https://ffmpeg.org/) or [mencoder](http://www.mplayerhq.hu/design7/dload.html) in order to create and save the mp4 file.
+Additionally you will need to install either [ffmpeg](https://ffmpeg.org/) or [mencoder](http://www.mplayerhq.hu/design7/dload.html) to create and save the mp4 file.

 #### Usage